memfault/interrupt/_drafts/diving-into-jtag-part6.md

 RDP option byte and all other option bytes are frozen, and can no longer be modified.
 The JTAG, SWV (single-wire viewer), ETM, and boundary scan are all disabled.

 RDP can always be leveled up.
+The level uping is nesseccory in next cases:

+- **Intellectual property protection**: Increasing the RDP level prevents reading the contents of the flash memory, which protects the firmware and other important data from being copied or analyzed by third parties.

+- **Prevention of unauthorized firmware modification**: At higher protection levels (e.g., Level 2), it becomes impossible not only to read but also to write to flash memory without completely resetting the microcontroller.
+This helps prevent the introduction of malicious modifications to the software.

+- **Debugging protection**: When the RDP level is raised, the microcontroller disables debugging interfaces (e.g., JTAG or SWD), preventing attackers from using them to debug and analyze the program's operation.

+- **Compliance with safety standards**: In some applications (e.g., automotive or medical technology), compliance with certain safety standards is required, which necessitates hardware-level data protection.

-A level regression is possible with the following
+A level regression is possible with the following consequences:
-consequences:

 - Regression from RDP level 1 to RDP level 0 leads to a flash memory mass erase, and the erase of SRAM2 and backup registers.
+This step could be used in case if you need to update to software that is already in flash memory or when you need repaire a production device that has been returned.
 - In RDP level 2, no regression is possible.

 In consumer products, RDP should always be set to at least level 1.
 This prevents